 Ottobock continues to build on its leading position through a number of acquisitions in this year.
 The bebionic multi-articulated hand expands the product range in the field of upper limb prosthetics.
 BionX Medical Technologies supplements the portfolio with the first active foot available on the market anywhere in the world.
-The integration of US company Freedom Innovations closes further gaps in the prosthetic portfolio.

 A European supervisory board convenes as the company looks ahead to its new legal form as an SE & Co.
 KGaA.